 MSK’s MR-Linac system uses a single device to take images and deliver radiation, allowing doctors to make real-time adjustments to the radiation beam based on slight changes in the tumor’s shape or position.

 To Alexandros, a 59-year-old urban designer and father of five living in Brooklyn, this noninvasive treatment sounded like the ideal solution.
 He could avoid some of the side effects of prostate surgery — such as higher risk of erectile dysfunction or urinary problems — while feeling assured the tumor would be destroyed and unlikely to return.

 “My job was just to stay still and breathe, and they did the rest,” Alexandros says.

 The MRI-guided treatment represents the latest advance in radiation therapy pioneered at MSK using precisely targeted, intense radiation doses split into fewer sessions.
 Over the past decade, MSK doctors have used an approach, called MSK Precise®, to greatly reduce the number of radiation treatments needed for certain prostate cancer patients.
 It relies on MRIs rather than CT scans.

-“Using MRI is an incredible enhancement in accuracy, giving us exquisitely precise live snapshots of the anatomy at each moment,” Dr. Zelefsky says.
-“Other institutions are investigating similar technologies, but very few in the world have the image resolution or accuracy that MSK has, and we are doing it routinely.
+“Using MRI is an incredible enhancement in accuracy, giving us exquisitely precise live snapshots of the anatomy at each moment,” Dr. Brennan says.
+“Other institutions are investigating similar technologies, but very few in the world have the image resolution or accuracy that MSK has, and we are doing it routinely with techniques specific to prostate cancer enabling us to focally boost the visible disease.
 We think this gives us a better chance at eradicating the disease with minimal side effects.”

 MR-Linac Device Combines Imaging and Treatment